Is QuickBooks Easy or Hard to Learn?

 QuickBooks creates a connected ecosystem that allows businesses to add services as they expand and grow.
 Using the platform is strategic for a growth-oriented company.
-Business owners can learn QuickBooks to understand how it works, see if it is the right tool for the business, and even do the bookkeeping themselves.
+Business owners can learn QuickBooks to understand how it works, see if it is the right tool, and even do the bookkeeping themselves.

 What Makes QuickBooks Hard to Learn?

 Those trying to learn QuickBooks find the tool challenging because of these reasons.